trealla-prolog/trealla-OLDv1/README.md

 	git clone https://github.com/infradig/trealla.git
 	cd trealla

+On Debian systems you may need to install GNU readline:

+	sudo apt install libreadline-dev

+Other systems may vary.
+There are no other dependencies except OpenSSL.

+Then...

 	make
 	make test

-There are no dependencies except OpenSSL, which can removed by:

-	make NOSSL=1

 Run...